zhiheng-huang/RNNLMPara/README.md

 6) Master model update after done with HPC slave RNN model training

-See RNNOrigExp/runPennTreebank.sh and RNNParaExp/readme.txt for experiments.
+To build, run build.sh to generate the binary at Release/RNNLMPara.
+Then see RNNOrigExp/runPennTreebank.sh and RNNParaExp/readme.txt for experiments.